tarachristine88/IMT542_Final_Project/README.md

 **2.6.
 [G8_Improved_Access_Methodology](2.6_G8_Improved_Access_Methodology.md)**

 Overview: This file describes how to access the first version of my information structure, including specific instructions.
-(Note that these instructions were updated to reflect the final version of my information structure – see *Section 5* below).
+(Note that these instructions were updated on 5 June 2025, to reflect the final version of my information structure – see *Section 5* below).

 Last Updated: 21 May 2025